ministryofjustice/moj-frontend/docs/design-system-statuses.md

   The experimental status will be launched later in 2025.
 </div>

 When the experimental status launches, anyone in the MoJ will be able to add a building block to the Design System.
-All of these submitted components will start as ‘experimental’.
-They’ll have had a brief sense check from the MoJ Design System team, and then no more involvement.
+'Experimental' building blocks will be given a brief sense check by the MoJ Design System team.
+They will next be changed when they're developed to 'official' status.

 An experimental building block can be anything from a screenshot with very brief documentation, to something more developed (with code and a Figma design).
 They can be used as a starting point, concept or idea.

-They’ll be early in development and may not have been considered (or accessibility tested) for use beyond a particular service.
+They’ll be early in development and may not have been accessibility tested or considered for use beyond a particular service.
 They’re only to be used in alpha and beta phases.

 Experimentation, testing and adding findings to the Github discussion for each experimental building block will help people understand how to use it.
 This user-led process helps people to share their designs, collaborate and work in the open.